Air

 organisation; for a comprehensive depiction click the blue squadron

 symbol in the organisational chart above.
-SHORAD: short range air defence. |
+SHORAD: short

 h. |